legumeinfo/website-ui-specs/gene-function-search/README.md

 [https://mines.dev.lis.ncgr.org/minimine-genefunction-comments/genefunction:LjNIN](https://mines.dev.lis.ncgr.org/minimine-genefunction-comments/genefunction:LjNIN)

 - Classical Locus: Let's not display this in the Web Component report, since it is usually null (though it would be good to include in the Mine symbol report page).
 - Gene Symbols: Preferably, all symbols would be displayed for a given record.
 For example, for the record for publication 10.1104/pp.15.00164, the symbols would be "EIN2, Skl1".
-If there are technical reasons to restrict to a single symbol (for example, if one symbol is used for linkouts to a Mine report page), then the heading should be singular: Primary gene symbol.
+When multiple are present, use the first one to link to the InterMine report page for that symbol.
 - Gene model pub name: We should display this.
 For publication 10.1104/pp.15.00164, it would be Medtr7g101410.
 - Citations: Currently, DOIs for all citations are displayed.
 I think that is fine; but in that case, the category heading should be "Citations" rather than "One ctation"
 - Linkouts: probably one from Gene symbol (linking to the Mine symbol report page) and one from Gene model full name (linking to all places a gene model ID can go).
+For citation, link directly to the InterMine publication record, via the DOI (but display the Author Author Year).

 </details>